Claiming 80G Benefits as an NRI

 Indian Institutions Only

-Monetary Contributions
+Monetary Contributions Only

 💳

-Payment Method Matters
+Payment Method & Limit

 Step 2: How Much Can You Deduct?

-Step 3: Gather the Right Documents
+Step 3: Essential Documents for Claiming

 • Your name and the donation amount